Loose Women: Presenters

-On 16 October 2019, it was confirmed that Linda Robson would return to the show after a twelve-month break, due to her suffering from OCD.
+In October 2019, Linda Robson returned to the show after a twelve-month break resulting from her OCD.
 She returned as a panellist on 17 January 2020, after appearing as a guest on 10 January.

-In February 2019, Brenda Edwards made guest appearances as a panellist to fill in for Robson.
-She was then brought in as a regular panelist in March that year.
-Robson returned in early 2020, and Edwards has since stayed on, making weekly appearances.
+In February 2019, Brenda Edwards was a panellist filling in for Robson.
+She then became a regular panelist in March that year.
+Robson returned in early 2020, and Edwards stayed on, making weekly appearances.

-On 30 November 2020, Andrea McLean announced she was to leave the show after 13 years so she could concentrate on her new venture, membership website This Girl Is On Fire.
+Andrea McLean left the show after 13 years to concentrate on her new venture, membership website This Girl Is On Fire.
 Her last show was on 16 December 2020.
-On 11 January 2021, it was announced that Charlene White would become a regular anchor presenter on the show, replacing McLean after her exit from the show in December 2020.
+Charlene White became a regular anchor presenter on the show, replacing McLean after her exit from the show in December 2020.

-On 3 January 2021, Saira Khan announced that she would be leaving Loose Women after five years, with immediate effect, and would not return that year.
-She made her final appearance on 15 December 2020, and was replaced by Frankie Bridge in 2021.
+Saira Khan left Loose Women after five years, making her final appearance on in December 2020.
+She was replaced by Frankie Bridge in 2021.

-On 23 July 2021, it was confirmed that Sunetra Sarker and Katie Piper would become regular panellists on the show.
-On 7 September 2022, it was announced that Dame Kelly Holmes would join the show as a regular panellist.
+In July 2021, Sunetra Sarker and Katie Piper became regular panellists on the show.
+In September 2022, Kelly Holmes joined the show as a regular panellist.

-On 3 May 2023, it was reported that Carol McGiffin had been forced to leave the show due to a dispute within her contract.
+On 3 May 2023, Carol McGiffin was forced to leave the show because of a dispute within her contract.
 In August 2023, Olivia Attwood became a regular panellist.
 After making several guest appearances throughout 2023, Sue Cleaver became a regular panellist from 2024 onwards.
 Mariella Frostrup became a regular panellist in July 2024.
-GK Barry joined the show as a panellist in August 2024, making her the youngest ever panellist on the show, aged 25.
+GK Barry joined the show as a panellist in August 2024, making her the youngest panellist on the show, at the age of 25.
+Kerry Katona was the programme's youngest ever panellist, aged 22, when she started appearing on it in 2003.

+Although not announced, Linda Robson and Kelly Holmes have not appeared on the panel since July 2025 and October 2025 respectively.

+In April 2026, it was reported that Nadia Sawalha had been suspended from the programme due to anti-semitic social media posts and has subsequently taken legal action against ITV.
+In August 2026, Denise Welch announced she was leaving the programme to focus on her acting career, after two eight-year stints on the panel.